- As of January 1, 2025, your vehicles aren’t required to pass an annual safety inspection

 Counties Where Emissions Testing is Still Required

-These Texas counties will continue to require a physical emissions inspection: Brazoria, Collin, Dallas, Denton, Ellis, El Paso, Fort Bend, Galveston, Harris, Johnson, Kaufman, Montgomery, Parker, Rockwall, Tarrant, Travis, and Williamson counties.
+These Texas counties continue to require a physical emissions inspection: Brazoria, Collin, Dallas, Denton, Ellis, El Paso, Fort Bend, Galveston, Harris, Johnson, Kaufman, Montgomery, Parker, Rockwall, Tarrant, Travis, and Williamson counties.
 (Bexar County will be added on Nov.
 1, 2026).

 Once your car has passed the emissions inspection, you will automatically be eligible to renew your registration online or in person at a substation.